 Although Swiss law also requires that we adopt a compensation committee, we follow home country requirements with respect to such committee.
 As a result, our practice varies from the requirements of Nasdaq Listing Rule 5605(d), which sets forth certain requirements as to the responsibilities, composition and independence of compensation committees.
 We follow Swiss law requirements with respect to disclosure of compensation for our directors and executive officers.
 Neither Swiss law nor Bermuda law requires that we disclose information regarding third-party compensation of our directors or director nominee.
 As a result, our practice varies from the third-party compensation disclosure requirements of Nasdaq Listing Rule 5250(b)(3).
-After the Redomestication, we intend to follow the requirements of

-Bermuda law with respect to our compensation committee, disclosure of compensation of our directors and executive officers and information regarding third-party compensation of our directors or director nominee, each of which differ from the requirements of the Nasdaq Listing Rules.
+After the Redomestication, we intend to follow the requirements of Bermuda law with respect to our compensation committee, disclosure of compensation of our directors and executive officers and information regarding third-party compensation of our directors and executive officers and information regarding third-party compensation of our directors and executive officers and information regarding third-party compensation of our directors and executive officers and information regarding third-party compensation of our directors and executive officers and information regarding third-party compensation of our directors or director nominee, each of which differ from the requirements of the Nasdaq Listing Rules.